Styling Flask

 We put CSS in a separate file and link it to the HTML.

-<!DOCTYPE html> <html> <head> <title>Super Awesome Website</title> <link rel="stylesheet" type="text/css" href="style.css"> </head> <body> <p>Here's a paragraph the user will see β it will be blue!</p> </body></html>
+p { color: blue;}<!DOCTYPE html> <html> <head> <title>Super Awesome Website</title> <link rel="stylesheet" type="text/css" href="style.css"> </head> <body> <p>Here's a paragraph the user will see β it will be blue!</p> </body></html>This is a crash course.
+It's a huge topic!
+We just need the basics.

 Up next: How do we do this with Flask?